thinng/asd_feat/README.md

 Raw data extracted from PubMed is stored at /pubmed/pubmed.txt.
 The embbed model is stored at pubmed/gene_embedding.embed.
 Then the network is learned through: python gene_interaction_pubmed.py

-- Joint networks:
-For ensembling network-based features.
-An edge is defined between two genes if it is existed in more than half of all the 8 networks ('co_expression','DO', 'GObp','GOcc', 'GOmf', 'HPO','PPI', and 'pubmed'): python gene_interaction_joint.py

 - Running all these python programs result in gene-gene networks stored as gene_interaction/